AmericanRedCross/routing4imagery/README.md

 # routing4imagery

-routing4imagery is a set of programs that is able to convert an OSM PBF file into a text file with an optimized path that solves the
-Chinese postman problem.
-The Chinese postman problem attempts to find the shortest path that visits every edge in an undirected graph.
+routing4imagery is a set of programs that is able to convert an OSM PBF file into a text file with an optimized path that solves the route inspection problem.
+The route inspection problem attempts to find the shortest path that visits every edge in an undirected graph.
 To solve this, we created a workflow using several open source and custom programs to accomplish this task efficiently.
 This pipeline can be automated using bash scripting, given that all packages required are correctly installed.